pcfgallery/website/_posts/2022-10-20-time-picker-control.md

 authors:
   - bever
 ---
-Ac control to convert datetime field into time picker field.
+A control to convert datetime field into time picker field.